 Longitudinal flue spaces are required in a double row rack when the storage height exceeds 25 feet.
 Any system under 25' is not required to have longitudinal (vertical) flue spacing but you should confirm with local fire departments.

-How to Achieve Correct Flue Spacing with Flue Keepers
+How to Achieve Correct Flue Space with Flue Keepers

 Other Factors to Consider